pressler-vsc/sarkit/docs/source/user_guide.rst

    * - SIDD
      - :py:class:`sarkit.standards.sidd.xml.XmlHelper`

-.. admonition:: See also

-   `sarkit.xmlhelp`

 XML Helpers
 -----------

-:py:class:`~sarkit.xmlhelp.XmlHelper` s are instantiated with an `lxml.etree.ElementTree` which can then be manipulated using set and load methods.
+XmlHelpers are instantiated with an `lxml.etree.ElementTree` which can then be manipulated using set and load methods.

 .. doctest::